Skip to main content

 Shared ownership mortgages

-Shared ownership is another government backed scheme, but this one is available nationwide.
+Shared ownership, sometimes called share to buy, is another government backed scheme, but is available nationwide.
 It allows you to buy a percentage of a home (10-75%) and rent the remainder from a housing association.
 In most cases you can continue to increase ownership when you can afford to, until you own the property outright.

 First Homes Scheme (England)

-A selection of new build homes are being built in England which will be available at 30% to 50% below market value.
-This is for first-time buyers with a household income of £80,000 or less (£90,000 in London).
+This scheme is only available in England, and involves new build properties that are available at 30% to 50% below market value.
+It's available to first-time buyers with a household income of £80,000 or less (£90,000 in London).
 Key workers, and those on a low-income, or with links to the area of their chosen property are likely to be prioritised.

 Homebuy scheme (Wales)